5 Of Our Favourite Scottish Islands For Wild Camping

 The most famous walk on the island, 'West Island Way' (not to be confused with a Yorkshireman saying 'West Highland Way') runs along the length of the island crossing over fields, hills, beaches, moorland and forests.
 At just over 26 miles, avid walkers could complete it in a day, but it is better to split it over two and enjoy the views.

-Open 7 days a week during summer, the sandstone castle was built in the 1300s to protect against Norwegian Viking raiding parties.
+The sandstone castle was built in the 1300s to protect against Norwegian Viking raiding parties.
 Over the coming years, it was home to Robert the Bruce, the Stewart family and Cromwell's troops.
-You can learn more about the history of the castle in the newly restored gate house/museum.
+You can learn more about the history of the castle in the newly restored gatehouse/museum.

 St Blane's Chapel